Q: What are Touro Law's admission requirements?

 Q: Does the Law Center admit a mid-year (Spring) class?

-A: No. First-year J.D. students may enter in the fall semester only.
+A: Yes.
+We do.
+We also offer a 2-Year Accelerated J.D.
+Program which starts in May.
+Regular First-year J.D. students may enter in the spring or in the fall semester.
 J.D. transfer , General LL.M. and visiting students enter in the fall, spring, or summer.

 Q: What are the application deadlines?